bsplku/KHBM2019_SummerSchool/Classification_of_fMRI_volume/README.md

-This code is for weight sparsity control in multi layer perceptron (MLP).
+This code uses the weight sparsity control in a multi layer neural network for classification.
 You may easily utilize the weight sparsity control follwing several steps described below.